lmaughan921/experience-manager-brand-portal.en/help/using/accelerated-download.md

    ![](assets/fast-download-emailchk.png)

-3. Tap/ click **Download**.
+3. Tap/click the **[!UICONTROL Download]** option.
 To speed up the download experience on your Brand Portal tenant account, you need to have Aspera Connect client application installed on your system.

 4. **Download Aspera Connect Client**
-If Aspera Connect client is not installed on your system or the existing installed Aspera Connect client is out of date, a prompt is displayed on browser page from where you can download the system-specific Aspera Connect client by selecting **Download Latest Version**.
+If Aspera Connect client is not installed on your system or the existing installed Aspera Connect client is out of date, a prompt is displayed on browser page from where you can download the system-specific Aspera Connect client by selecting **[!UICONTROL Download Latest Version]**.

    ![](assets/aspera-not-launched.png)

-   To download the latest version of Aspera Connect from [https://downloads.asperasoft.com/connect2/](https://downloads.asperasoft.com/connect2/), select **Download Now** and follow the instructions.
+   To download the latest version of Aspera Connect from [https://downloads.asperasoft.com/connect2/](https://downloads.asperasoft.com/connect2/), select **[!UICONTROL Download Now]** and follow the instructions.

 5. **Install Aspera Connect Client**
 To install IBM Aspera Connect client setup, run the setup from  .msi  file of IBM Aspera Connect client application and follow the installation wizard.

-6. Once the client is successfully installed, either refresh the browser page and initiate the download steps again or select **Restart** in asset **Download** dialog box (Step #2).
+6. Once the client is successfully installed, either refresh the browser page and initiate the download steps again or select **[!UICONTROL Restart]** in asset **[!UICONTROL Download]** dialog box (Step #2).
-When using Aspera Connect for the first time, the browser prompts to open the link using **IBM Aspera Connect**.
-To skip this dialog in future, enable **Remember my choice for FASP links**.
+When using Aspera Connect for the first time, the browser prompts to open the link using **[!UICONTROL IBM Aspera Connect]**.
+To skip this dialog in future, enable **[!UICONTROL Remember my choice for FASP links]**.

    >[!NOTE]
    >
    >This message is different on the different browsers.

 7. A dialog box confirms whether to proceed the transfer or not.
-Select **Allow** to begin.
+Select **[!UICONTROL Allow]** to begin.
-To skip this dialog in future, enable **Use my choice for all connections with this host**.
+To skip this dialog in future, enable **[!UICONTROL Use my choice for all connections with this host]**.
 Download begins.
 A dialog box shows the progress of the download.
-Use the dialog box to **pause**, **resume**, or **cancel** the download.
+Use the dialog box to **[!UICONTROL pause]**, **[!UICONTROL resume]**, or **[!UICONTROL cancel]** the download.
 Aspera Connect application provides an Activity Window on the system where user can view and manage all transfer sessions.
 For more information, refer [Aspera Connect Client documentation](https://downloads.asperasoft.com/en/documentation/8).

 ![](assets/aspera-activity-window.png)